Although there is considerable

-considerable debate about whether psychopath is an authentic psychiatric
+debate about whether psychopath is an authentic psychiatric disorder,

-lacking in what is considered conscience, are unable to form emotional attachments (even
+what is considered conscience, are unable to form emotional attachments, neither to

-to friends or family), are quite impulsive, and are only self-interested.
+friends nor family, are quite impulsive, and are only self-interested.

-clinical perspective, which assumed abnormality and sought to explain it.
-This perspective
+from a clinical perspective, which assumed abnormality and sought to explain it.

-psychopath as nonconformist); the physiological (i.e. the psychopath as characterized by a
+nonconformist); the physiological (i.e. the psychopath as characterized by a deficiency in

 psychopathy is suggested, which begins with the assumption that psychopathy is not a